-- 1. Apply the radiation principles with respective solar energy estimation. - 2.
-Apply the PV technology principles and techniques of various solar cells / materials for lister energy conversion. - 3.
-Apply economic and environmental merits of solar energy for variety applications - 4.
-Analyze the constructional details of solar photovoltaic system and its applications - 5.
-Design the applications of solar energy sources to enhance the passive architecture.
+- 1. To learn and study the radiation principles with respective solar energy estimation. - 2.
+To learn about PV technology principles and techniques of various solar cells / materials for lister energy conversion. - 3.
+To learn economic and environmental merits of solar energy for variety applications - 4.
+To understand the constructional details of solar photovoltaic system and its applications - 5.
+To understand the applications of solar energy sources to enhance the passive architecture.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 1 2 2 1 1 - 1 - - - - - - -
+1 1 2 2 1 1

-2 2 2 2 1 2 - 2 - - - - - - -
+2 2 2 2 2 1

-3 2 1 2 2 1 - 2 - - - - - - -
+3 2 1

-4 1 2 1 1 1 - 2 - - - - - - -
+4

-5 2 2 2 1 2 - 1 - - - - - - -
+5